mdneale/afp/README.md

    implemented.
 If you need to implement more, see the instructions in fields.py, triplets.py or functions.py - it's not difficult.

-2. The optional record beginning marker is not supported.
-Files with no record beginning markers will fail with the error 'Missing 0x5A carriage control character'.

-3. Structured Field padding is not supported.
+2. Structured Field padding is not supported.
 If an AFP file includes padding then it will fail with the error 'Structured Field padding is not supported'.

-4. Writing AFP files.
+3. Writing AFP files.
 This would be a natural extension of the code we have already.